 If, at any time, you have questions about any aspect of the NCCCO Practical Examination Program, contact the NCCCO Western Regional Office at 801-363-2693 or via email at email@example.com.

-At the completion of the Practical Examiner Accreditation Workshop, you will receive a Certificate of Attendance.
-This verifies that you have attended and participated in an official NCCCO Practical Examiner Accreditation Program Workshop.
-Within three weeks you will receive a notification letter from NCCCO informing you of your probationary Examiner accreditation status.
+At the completion of the Practical Examiner Accreditation Program (PEAP) workshop, you will receive a Certificate of Attendance.
+This verifies that you have attended and participated in an official NCCCO PEAP workshop.
+Within three weeks you will receive a notification letter from NCCCO informing you of your provisional Examiner accreditation status.

-Probationary Examiners are required to be monitored and/or audited at the first Practical Exam that they administer; in other words, following accreditation they may not test until an NCCCO Auditor is present to audit their performance.
-This must be completed within 12 months of attending the accreditation workshop.
-Probationary Examiners then begin a 12-month probationary period after the completion of a clean audit.
+Provisional Examiners are required to be audited prior to the first Practical Exam that they administer; in other words, following accreditation they may not test until an NCCCO Auditor is present to audit their performance.
 If a clean audit is not obtained, a second audit is required and a fee of $1,000 charged.

 Other criteria for determining which Examiners must use the online notification system include:

 - Practical Examiners at new Practical Exam sites